-Thatcher received his MS, DVM and PhD (Nutritional Physiology) from Iowa State University.
-He is a Diplomate of the American College of Veterinary Nutrition.
-After graduation, he spent several years in private mixed-animal practice in north central Pennsylvania.
-His research interest is in the area of comparative nutrition and the role of antioxidant nutrients in health and disease, particularly as it relates to obesity and insulin resistance.
-He was Co-Director of a multidisciplinary $3.25M NSF-IGERT award titled “Macromolecular Interfaces with Life Sciences: Oxidative Processes” at Virginia Tech.
-He has mentored over 30 graduate and post-doc students, has been awarded research funding from a variety of sources during his career, and has published over 125 peer-reviewed papers.
-Thatcher has been a frequent invited speaker at national and international professional conferences.
-He has co-authored and co-edited the textbook, Small Animal Clinical Nutrition, which is the most widely used textbook to teach small animal clinical nutrition to practitioners and veterinary students worldwide.
+Professor Thatcher's research interest is in the area of comparative nutrition and the role of antioxidant nutrients in health and disease, particularly as it relates to obesity and insulin resistance.
+He was co-director of a multidisciplinary $3.25M NSF-IGERT award titled “Macromolecular Interfaces with Life Sciences: Oxidative Processes” at Virginia Tech.
+He has mentored more than 30 graduate students and postdoctoral fellows, has been awarded research funding from a variety of sources during his career, and has published more than 125 peer-reviewed papers.
+He has been a frequent invited speaker at national and international professional conferences.
+He has co-authored and co-edited the textbook, "Small Animal Clinical Nutrition," which is the most widely used textbook to teach small animal clinical nutrition to practitioners and veterinary students worldwide.

 Current/Recent Grants and Projects